williamwight/CJAdataviewsAPI/README.md

 ### Request and Response Examples

+In the following examples, the `dv_650a049f5d02785bacxxxxxx` data view above is modified so that the `sessionDefinition` is set 30 one minute periods instead of `15`.

 Click the **Request** tab in the following example to see a cURL request for this endpoint.
 Click the **Response** tab to see a successful JSON response for the request.

 <CodeBlock slots="heading, code" repeat="2" languages="CURL,JSON"/>